 2) Start below the waterWhen you are nicely submerged up to your neck in the water, you are basically in a good position to get started.
 When you first learn to float, you should have your arms extended forward (no elbows bending here please :)), so you add more weight to the front of your body which in turn will make it easier for your legs to float.
 However, this is where many novices run into trouble as they try to stretch very tensely with their arms forward like they'd be reaching for apples.
 This causes their body to be rigid and more importantly their arms stick out of the water when they float.
 So, extend your arms forward and relax them.
 You can pretend there is a ledge 1/2 foot (~15cm) below the water and you want to rest your palms on that ledge.
 Let the water support the arms and relax your neck and shoulders.
 At no point in time should your fingers or hands break the surface of the water, otherwise, you will start slowly sinking.

 3) Get into the position before you startLet's recap, you are close to the surface with your shoulders below the water, your arms are extended forward, yet relaxed and they are below the surface of the water.
 The only thing that remains is to take a breath, put your face in the water, so your eyes are looking at the bottom of the pool and your entire head is below the water.
-At this stage you are ready to give yourself a little gentle push from the bottom of the pool or from the side of the pool and you can float.
-Note: if you want to blow bubbles, feel free to do so, but I'd suggest to try both variations, with blowing bubbles and without as some folks do not float very well and when they start blowing bubbles, they are getting rid off their floating ability even more :).
-However, don't be afraid, most of you will float very well as your lungs will keep you at the surface.
+At this stage, you are ready to give yourself a little gentle push from the bottom of the pool or from the side of the pool and you can float.
+Note: if you want to blow bubbles, feel free to do so, but I'd suggest trying both variations, with blowing bubbles and without as some folks do not float very well and when they start blowing bubbles, they are getting rid off their floating ability even more :).
+However, don't be afraid, most of you will float very well as your lungs will keep you on the surface.

 |Applying downward pressure on the arms and upper body.|

 Have fun with it and remember, patience and gentle movements are very important when learning to float.
-You can get more tips to improve your swimming by joining our growing Swimator Facebook community or following us on Twitter @360swim.